Wednesday, October 11, 2017

 Hubrisween 2017 :: F is for Fair Game (1986)

-In what appears to be an inhospitable hellscape -- later to be revealed as the Australian outback in the light of day, a tripped out ‘77 Ford pick-up rumbles around in the dark of night, red headlights angrily glowing, spotlights flashing around, as if it were a massive predator hunting for prey.
-Turns out that’s exactly what the truck was doing when the vehicle suddenly turns and zeroes in on an unfortunate kangaroo that is too slow to get out of the way.
+In what appears to be an inhospitable alien hellscape -- later to be revealed as the Australian outback in the light of day, a tripped out ‘77 Ford pick-up rumbles around in the dark of night, red headlights angrily glowing, spotlights flashing around, as if it were a massive predator hunting for prey.
+Turns out that’s exactly what the truck was doing when the vehicle suddenly turns and zeroes in on an unfortunate kangaroo too slow to get out of the way.
 Crash-cut to the following morning as we spy a woman on a horse galloping along until she notices evidence of the hunters: tire tracks, spent shells, and an injured baby kangaroo that managed to survive the night (-- her mother, not so much).
-This woman then schleps the bloodied animal back to her ramshackle homestead, which turns out to be the main headquarters of sizeable wildlife preserve and animal rehab center run by the woman, Jessica (Delaney), and her husband, Irrelevant McGoo, currently away at a conference.
+This woman then schleps the bloodied animal back to her ramshackle homestead, which turns out to be the main headquarters of a sizeable wildlife preserve and animal rehab center run by the woman, Jessica (Delaney), and her husband, Irrelevant McGoo, currently away at a conference.

 And after patching up the baby ‘roo, Jess heads into town with her faithful dog, Kyle, riding shotgun to report someone’s been poaching on their property.
 And she's soon to find out it was a grand total of three men who neglected to read the posted “No Hunting” signs or just didn’t care.
 (I’m betting on the latter.)
 We know this because these same three men harass Jess on the way to town, using the same monster truck to run her Ranchero off the road in a badly edited sequence that could be best described as a third rate dinner theater production of The Road Warrior (1981).
 Anyhoo, Jess limps into town and tries to report both the poaching and the attempted vehicular homicide but the local constable just tut-tuts her claims, saying she has no real evidence on the first charge, and he figures those rowdy boys meant no real harm and were just trying to have a laugh on the second.
 (Your tax dollars at work, folks.)